SWV: 1998–2010: Hiatus and reuniting of SWV

 The group split in 1998.
-The members began leading their own careers.
-After SWV disbanded, Coko went on to release her first solo album under RCA, titled Hot Coko, released August 1999.
+Shortly after SWV disbanded, the members began leading their own careers.
+Coko went on to release her first solo album under RCA, titled Hot Coko, in August 1999.
 The first single, "Sunshine", which was dedicated to her son Jazz, reached the Top 40 position in the R&B charts that summer.
-However, neither the album nor the singles gathered the same mainstream success as Coko once did with SWV.
-Meanwhile, Coko was working on a second solo album titled Music Doll in early 2001, but RCA closed the black music division and the project was shelved.
-Since then, she has concentrated more on her family, and eventually married gospel producer and drummer for Israel and New Breed, Mike "Big Mike" Clemmons, the father of her second son, Jaylen.
+However, neither the album nor the singles gathered the same mainstream success as Coko did with SWV.
+Coko began working on a second solo album titled Music Doll in early 2001, but RCA closed the black music division and the project was shelved.
+Since then, she has concentrated more on her family.
+She eventually married gospel producer and drummer for Israel and New Breed, Mike "Big Mike" Clemmons, the father of her second son, Jaylen.
 She currently resides in Virginia Beach, Virginia.
-In 2001, Coko and her Mother Lady "Clyde" Tibba Gamble did a remake of the song "Tears in Heaven" (originally recorded by Eric Clapton) on the album Rhythm and Spirit: "Love Can Build a Bridge".
+In 2001, Coko and her mother, Lady "Clyde" Tibba Gamble, did a remake of the song "Tears in Heaven" (originally recorded by Eric Clapton) on the album Rhythm and Spirit: "Love Can Build a Bridge".
 The album featured other artists such as Jennifer Holliday, Patti LaBelle, and Tramaine Hawkins.
 Clemons sang on the Brent Jones & TP Mobb single "Midnite" in 2002.
 She also appeared on Youthful Praise's 2003 gospel album Thank You for the Change singing lead on "Up There".

 Coko's full gospel solo debut, Grateful, was released in the United States on October 31, 2006 and debuted at No. 5 on Billboard's Top Independent albums chart.
 Grateful includes an all-star cover of The Clark Sisters' "Endow Me" which features R&B singers Faith Evans, Fantasia Barrino and Lil Mo.
 An alternate version, minus Faith Evans was performed on BET's Celebration of Gospel '07.
 A special edition of Grateful only available through Wal-Mart includes two bonus tracks "I Wish" and Brent Jones' "Midnite" featuring Coko on lead vocals.
 Coko was reported to have joined an all-black touring cast performing the critically acclaimed play The Vagina Monologues, along with Sherri Shepherd, Star Jones, Vanessa L. Williams, and others.
-In June 2008, Coko performed in Japan for the Billboard Live Tour.
+Coko performed in Japan for the Billboard Live Tour.
 She sang some of her solo hits "Sunshine", "Clap Your Hands", and the SWV song "Right Here/Human Nature".